I am trying to update a cell in in an excel file but my flow keeps returning 404 error unable to find the the row with ID....

 What makes this a terrible bug is that is not consistent.
 Sometimes it works, and sometimes it doesn't. \

 Is there a roadmap to fix this bug?
 I'm wondering since this was first reported last January, so it looks like Microsoft isn't planning on fixing it.

 We're running into the same exact issue and no special characters are in the columns that we've tried.
 Unfortunately, the only workaround for us was to create a new row and delete the previous one.

 I also want to update this issue.
 It's not just UpdateARow that fails.
-Anything that's related to specific row, like DeleteARow and GetARow, will also fail.
+Any functionality that's related to a specific row, like DeleteARow and GetARow, will also fail.
 It works intermittently, sometimes it works and sometimes it doesn't.
 It makes the Power Apps platform unusable, and it makes us hesitant to develop anything on top of it.